hubidu/heimdall-io/report-app/README.md

 ## Backlog V 2.1

+- Could have a @recovered tag for tests which are now successful again after a previous failure
 - Average test duration would be a nice metric
 - Performance logs: Mark cached requests
 - BUG: Screenshot diff: Screenshot compare must also drill down into stack